navxdeep/Nav_TFG_Code/README.md

 `pip install -e "git+https://github.com/neich/neuronumba.git#egg=neuronumba&subdirectory=src"`

 # Project Configuration
 This repository contains the code and instructions needed to reproduce the whole‐brain modeling analyses using the Neuronumba library on the ADNI dataset.
-Before running any simulation or analysis, you must obtain and preprocess the ADNI data, then place it in the correct folder so that Neuronumba can find it.
-Specifically, to reproduce the results, one must configure the WorkBrainFolder.py file under the Dataloader folder  to point to the local path where the ADNI data is stored.
-Once this path is correctly set, all data loaders (e.g., ADNI_A_Reparcellated.py) will find the necessary files and the scripts will run as intended.
+Before running any simulation or analysis, you must obtain and preprocess the ADNI data—specifically, you must parcellate each subject’s raw MRI (T1w, DTI, rs-fMRI) into a standard atlas (e.g., in our case we made use of the Schaefer-100) so that you end up with regional SC, and  BOLD timeseries files for each individual.
+Once you have placed those parcellated outputs under a directory named `ADNI_A_Reparcellated/`, open `Dataloader/WorkBrainFolder.py` and set `ADNI_DATA_DIR` to point to that folder.
+As soon as that path is configured, all data loaders (e.g., `ADNI_A_Reparcellated.py`) will locate the necessary files and the modeling scripts will run as intended.
+The three scripts one must run (one per modeling pipeline) are: main_hopf.py (for the Full Hopf Model), main_DMF.py (For the nonlinear DMF model) and linearhopf_code.py ( for the linear Hopf's Approximation).